News on field service management and optimization

 • Automatically reserve time slots dedicated to breaks (lunch, recovery, etc.).

-• Ensure fairness in team management, while remaining compliant with the Labor Code.
+• Ensure fairness in team management while remaining compliant with the Labor Code.

 An infographic of legal rights

-Clear Rules… but Human Flexibility
+Clear Rules… But Human Flexibility

 You can’t monitor every break, every cigarette, every call to daycare.
 And it’s not desirable.
 What field teams want is to be treated with respect.

-What Companies Should Remember About Break Regulations
+What Companies Should Remember About Break Time Regulations

 • Clearly inform your employees about their break rights.